The Perl Message implementation uses 'Message' objects defined in

 won't care either way).

-To compose a message, you would use the 'newFromArgs
+To compose a message, you would use the 'newFromArgs' method

 (even if you do not have any arguments, you at least have a message id).
 Each